The Hidden Uncertainty in a Neural Networks Activations: Additional Experiments on Real-World Models

 \subsubsection{Results}

 We evaluate the quality of the aleatoric uncertainty.
-We compute $h(\hat{\textbf{y}}|\textbf{z}^\star)$ according to eq.~\eqref{eq:aleatoric} and evaluate its correlation with the RMSE in fig. \ref{fig:depth_regression_results}.
+We compute $h(\hat{\textbf{y}}|\textbf{z}^\star)$ according to eq.~\ref{eq:aleatoric} and evaluate its correlation with the RMSE in fig. \ref{fig:depth_regression_results}.
 As expected, larger errors have larger aleatoric uncertainty.
-We conclude that the aleatoric uncertainty estimate scales to large regression networks.
+We conclude that the aleatoric uncertainty estimate scales to large regression networks and allows extraction of aleatoric uncertainty post-training.